firtoz/GPT-Shell/README.md

 - MAIN_SERVER_INVITE: (Optional) The ideally non-expiring server invite link (if you want users to add the bot to their server)
 - USE_SAME_API_KEY_FOR_ALL: (Optional) When set to 'true', it will allow any server or user to use the bot without needing to provide their own API keys.
+- ADMIN_PING_ID: Bot owner's Discord id (that's you!)

+  Used to let you send some special commands and configure the bot.

 You can set the environment variables in any way you like, or place an .env.local file at the root of your project, next to `package.json`, that looks like this: